dudupo/Academic/README.md

 given in the computational base.
 The goal of this direaction is to yield a technics that might be used one day to perform a practical computation.
 Hence we allow ourselves to assume properties such as the distribution over the local terms along it match the expected behavior of nature.
 The [draft](https://github.com/dudupo/Academic/blob/master/projects/pdfs/Classiq.pdf) is
 far from being complete and contains mistakes, faults, and alternations in the notation :see_no_evil:.

+### Local Testability and qPCP.
+Making baby steps towards the holy grill, we conjecture that property 1 defined in the NLTES recent papers combined with code in which the dual cx equals cx yields a good quantum ldpc.
+Furthermore, there is a reason to suspect that property 1 holds for any css code with some expansion property.
+Unfortunately, we still don't understand the recent construction enough to ask if the case above is possible.